 Strengths and Limitations of the Research

-- Public token: Poppy pin representative of veteran support, placed visibly onto the student’s clothing.
+- Public token: A poppy pin for veterans, placed visibly on the student’s clothing

 Directions for Future Research